Mediatek-Cloud/MCS-Android-SDK-Tutorial/initialize.md

 # Initialize

-Let's assumed you have already followed [Quickstart: MCS SDK for Android with Tutorial][sdk-github] to get started.
+Let's assumed you have already followed [MCS Android SDK: Getting Started][sdk-github] to get started.

-If you are interested in more customization, please refer to [MCS SDK Android Guide - Initialize][guide-initialize] section for detailed explanation.
+If you are interested in more customization, please refer to [MCS Android SDK API Reference - Initialize][guide-initialize] section for detailed explanation.

 [sdk-github]: https://github.com/Mediatek-Cloud/MCS-Android-SDK